 In most cases, the online English teaching job interview process, including the demo lesson, will be no more than 30 minutes long.
 It’s a good idea to sign in about 15 minutes or more beforehand so that you can test your audio and equipment, review the lesson plan and material, and have time to practice before the actual interview session.

-The company has provided the lesson plan so all you need to do is go through each slide with the “student.”
-Instructions are provided on each slide on what is expected from the teacher and the student.
+The company has provided the lesson plan, so all you need to do is go through each slide with the “student.”
+Instructions are provided on each slide for what is expected from the teacher and the student.
 Keep your eye on the class time and pace yourself.
-Use positive correction and lots of encouragement.
+Use positive error correction and lots of encouragement.
 The company wants to see that you can complete the lesson objectives efficiently while maintaining a good energy level.

 What is a recorded demo lesson?

-Some online tutoring companies, like VIPKid, will give you an option to do a recording of a demo lesson for your teaching interview instead of a live interview.
+Some online tutoring companies will give you an option to do a recording of a demo lesson for your teaching interview instead of a live interview.
 You’ll be given instructions on how to complete and submit the demo lesson video on the company’s interview page.

 Where can I find teaching demo samples?

 For examples of what a demo teaching lesson is like, use YouTube as your go-to resource for inspiration from other online English teachers.
-There are loads of videos out there by awesome teachers with companies like VIPKid and GoGoKid that will provide you with useful tips and tricks on how to ace your demo lesson during your teaching interview.
+There are loads of videos out there by awesome teachers with ESL companies that will provide you with useful tips and tricks on how to ace your demo lesson during your teaching interview.

 How can I prepare for my mock teaching demo?